prairiegrass/my-portfolio-website/content/pages/about.md

     subtitle: Non-trivial Personal Information
     text: >
       Fun fact: I have taught pole dancing in a foreign country and narrowly escaped being sex trafficked in a different one.
+Below are some hobbies of mine that may or may not be interesting to you!
     actions:
       - type: Button
         label: See open positions